Ham and Bean Soup

 • Onions – Onion is the staple ingredient of the classic mirepoix, a flavor alliance of onions, carrots, and celery that is the foundation of many western dishes.
 The onion provides a hearty and sweet flavor when cooked.

-• Carrots – ? of the mirepoix soup base, carrots bring sweetness and texture to the soup, and a contrasting bite to the beans.
+• Carrots – the sweet star of the mirepoix soup base, carrots bring sweetness and texture to the soup, and a contrasting bite to the beans.

 • Celery – Celery completes the mirepoix, with a slightly salty and fresh flavor.
 The traditional mirepoix ratio is 2 parts onion, to 1 part celery.